LIC celebrates its 67th anniversary - The Statesman

 The Life Insurance Corporation of India (LIC) celebrated its 67th anniversary on Thursday.

-On the occasion, the LIC has floated a special revival campaign for lapsed policies with effect from September 1, 2023 for its valued policyholders.
+The LIC has floated a Special Revival Campaign for lapsed policies with effect from September 1, 2023 for its valued policyholders.

 Advertisement